 The net price history by segment can also be found in the spreadsheets for modeling net revenue.
-The Company mainly depends on the activities carried out in Brazil, being the Company’s dependence on the activities carried out abroad lower.
+In view of the net operating revenue, the Company depends mainly on activities carried out in Brazil, with the Company’s dependence on activities carried out abroad being lower.

-In the fiscal year ended February 28, 2021, revenues from sales in the Brazilian Food Segment accounted for 68% of net sales and service revenues, while revenue from sales in the International Food Segment accounted for 32% of net sales revenue and services.
+In recent fiscal years, revenues from sales in the Brazilian Food Segment represented approximately 70% of net sales and services revenue, while revenues from sales in the International Food Segment represented approximately 30% of net sales and services revenue.

 Brazilian Food Products Segment:

-In the latest two fiscal years ended on February 28, 2021 and February 29, 2020, the volume of grains in Brazil represented approximately 40% and 41% of the total produced, respectively.
-The Company’s main grain brands, in terms of volume, include Camil and other regional minor brands such as Namorado (as of December 2018, with the conclusion of the acquisition of SLC Alimentos), Pop, Príncipe, Carreteiro, and Tche.
+In recent fiscal years, the volume of grains in Brazil represented approximately 40% of the total.
+The Company’s main grain brands, in terms of volume, include Camil and some combat brands with regional relevance, such as Namorado (from December 2018, with the conclusion of the acquisition of SLC Alimentos), Pop, Príncipe, Carreteiro and Tche.

-In the latest two fiscal years ended on February 28, 2021 and February 29, 2020, the volume of rice in Brazil represented approximately 36% and 37% of the total produced, respectively.
-The rice crop occurs once a year, between the months of February and May, as shown below in the agricultural calendar.
-The Company benefits from a variety of different types of rice to attract more consumers and has a long-term relationship with suppliers of rice with daily purchases at market prices, allocating to producers the risks of commodity prices throughout the year.
+The rice harvest takes place once a year, between the months of February and May, according to the agricultural calendar shown below.
+The Company processes a variety of different types of rice to attract a greater number of consumers and has a long-term relationship with rice suppliers with daily purchases at market prices, allocating commodity price risks throughout the year to producers.

-Beans have three harvests a year, in March, August and November.
-The first crop is known as ‘rain harvest’, due to the high rainfall index on its period.
-The planting of this crop is in the Center-South regions from August to December and in the Northeast from October to February.
-The second is called the drought crop, with planting carried out from December to March.
-The third crop is the irrigated crop, because it refers to the irrigated bean harvest, with the concentration of planting in the Center-West and Southeast regions, from April to June.
+The beans have three crops a year, which are harvested in March, August and November.
+The first harvest is known as the water harvest due to the high rate of rainfall.
+The planting of this crop in the Center-South region goes from August to December and in the Northeast, from October to February.
+The second is called the dry season, with planting carried out from December to March.
+The third, in turn, is the irrigated crop, as it refers to the crop of irrigated beans, with planting being concentrated in the Center-West and Southeast regions, from April to June.